Installation

 If shell integration does not take effect immediately, restart your shell or source your shell config file.

-If ~/.local/bin (or the Windows equivalent) is not in your PATH, you’ll need to add it manually to your shell profile.
+If ~/.local/bin is not in your PATH, add it to your shell profile.